Complete guide to doing business in Spain in 2026, for growing startups and entrepreneurs

 Pay suppliers and initial fees: Pay suppliers, global payroll, and one-off incorporation costs in the local currency.

-Get paid like a local: Use local account details for 8+ major currencies to easily receive payments from customers or investors.
+Get paid like a local: Use local account details (only with Wise Business Advanced) for 8+ major currencies to easily receive payments from customers or investors.

 Manage your money across borders: Hold and exchange 40+ currencies in one account, always with the mid-market exchange rate and low, transparent fees.